 What is an observatory without a pier?
 Well, a storage shed I guess...
 150 pounds of american steel, courtesy of MetalsDepot and UPS.
 (Sorry UPS guy for the back problems) Also, another lesson learned is that the cheapest 120v HarborFreight stick welder doesn't really do a certifiable weld on 1/2" steel.
 I burnt through many, many rods, 99% of which is just laying on the metal.
-It isn't structural, and I couldn't break it by beating on it with a hammer, so good enough for me!
+It isn't structural by any means, but I couldn't break it by beating on it with a hammer or jumping on it, so good enough for me!

 The [nearly] finished observatory